shsagir/play-area-sync/docs/install-symfony-4-uni.md

 ### MySQL config

 The `DATABASE_URL` ENV var stores all DB access information already.
-You just need to use it in your `config/doctrine.yaml` like in the example below:
+You just need to use it in your `doctrine.yaml` config, like in the example below:

 ```yaml
 doctrine: